Haliboss/parallax/README.md

 👨‍💻 The main aim of this project is to create parallax website and improve my <b>HTML/CSS skills and ©️cloning abilities</b>.
 <br><br>
-🎯 parallax is mean, the moving observer perceives nearby objects to be moving faster than distant objects...
+🎯 parallax is mean, the moving observer perceives nearby objects to be moving faster than distant objects.

 We tried to build our page on these foundations.